keik/bookmanager-with-spring-boot/README.md

 This process will generate resourecs/{static,templates} from resoureces/work.

-In the default, Spring will refer to `classpath:work` for view-templates. you can change where to refer by editting `spring.thymeleaf.prefix` in application.properties.
+In the default, Spring will refer to `classpath:work` for view-templates.
+You can change where to refer by editting `spring.thymeleaf.prefix` in application.properties.

-## Build and run
+## Run

 ```
-[project-root] $ MAVEN_OPTS="-javaagent:springloaded-1.2.1.jar -noverify
+[project-root] $ MAVEN_OPTS="-javaagent:springloaded-1.2.1.jar -noverify" mvn spring-boot:run
 ```